jubstuff/justb.github.io/source/_posts/2014-09-12-wordpress-and-professionality.markdown

 categories:
 ---

-Sometimes I feel a little
+I don't like telling people that I'm a WordPress developer